AmolGayakwad/Second-Assignments-MergeSort-/README.md

-Assignment:
+# Assignment:
 Two CSV files of patients sorted by age, and you need to merge them into one file sorted by age.

-What is the assignment do:
+## What is the assignment do:

-We already have two csv files of patient sorted by Age.
-Here it will read the CSV file one record at a time in the script to reduce the use of memory so it is efficients for large dataset.
+- Utilize a while loop to read the CSV files one record at a time, reducing memory usage for large datasets.

-Use a while loop to compare the age of pateints from both the pateints file and push the record with the smaller age into the merged data array and increment the respective index.
+- Compare the age of patients from both patient files within the loop.
+- Push the record with the smaller age into the merged data array and increment the respective index.

-Any remaining records from both files are added to the merged data array.
+- Ensure any remaining records from both files are added to the merged data array.

-Write the merged data to the output file  with sorted by age.
+- Write the merged data to the output file, ensuring it is sorted by age.

-Learning from Assignments:
+## Learning from Assignments:

 1. learning function in javascript.
 2. Learning how to use csv files in javascript.